demoxie/payment-service/README.md

 ## Getting Started

-1. Clone the repository: `git clone https://github.com/your-username/project-name.git`
+1. Clone the repository: `git clone https://github.com/demoxie/payment-service.git`
-2. Navigate to the project directory: `cd project-name`
+2. Navigate to the project directory: `cd payment-service`
 3. Follow the instructions in the HTML documentation to set up and run the application.

 ## Contributing